Steffen911/steffen911.github.io/_posts/2021-12-09-hello-world.md

 What is a cryptocurrency?
 How are they generated and transferred?
 Should we even call them a currency?
-Afterwards we will go down the rabbit hole to look at NFTs (Non-fungible tokens) and the promises of Decentralized Finance.
+Afterwards we will go down the rabbit hole to look at NFTs (Non-Fungible Tokens) and the promises of DeFi (Decentralized Finance).

 Apart from my desire to expand my knowledge I'm an avid reader and will share insights into books that I find interesting.
 I also spend a lot of time thinking about personal finance topics like saving, investing, and meme-stock gambling.